SharafatKarim/bookmarks/README.md

 - [Respresso](https://respresso.io/) - Let your whole team edit resource files (localizations, images, colors, etc.) with Respresso’s online editor to get them in a platform-specific format, automatically delivered to your source code.
 - [Stackshare tools](https://stackshare.io/trending/tools) - See which open source tools are trending across StackShare.
 - [Arbital](https://arbital.com/) - Hybrid blogging and wiki platform.
+- [Beta Observable](https://beta.observablehq.com/) - Discover insights faster and communicate more effectively with interactive notebooks for data analysis, visualization, and exploration.

 ## Tools
 - [10 min mail](https://10minutemail.com/10MinuteMail/index.html?dswid=-4717) - Have a temporary email for 10 minutes.